Sabra (character): Fictional character biography

 Ruth Bat-Seraph was born near Jerusalem, raised on a kibbutz, and recruited into a super-soldier-inspired program run by the Israeli government after her mutant powers began to manifest.
 She later becomes the first superhuman agent to serve with the Mossad (Israeli's secret service).
 She also becomes a police officer in addition to serving as a government agent.
 She had a son named Jacob who was killed by a Palestinian terrorist group.

 Bat-Seraph's first public act as Sabra is a battle with the Hulk, whom she mistakenly believes is working with terrorists.
 Not long after that, Sabra is chosen as a pawn of Death in the latter's game against the Grandmaster.
 There, she meets Iron Man and the Arabian Knight (Abdul Qamar), and battles She-Hulk and Captain Britain.

 She faces another dispute with the Hulk in which her quills strike his larynx, leaving him temporarily unable to speak, so Sabra initially believes he is still a near-mindless monster.
 The two fight but eventually work through their differences and search for a child who is foretold to become a genocidal maniac, while contending with Achilles of the Pantheon who was sent to kill the boy.

 Later, during a peace conference in New York City, Sabra assists the New Warriors in stopping a terrorist group.
 However, she falls under the control of a powerful force and turns against the team.
 She is brought out of her trance by Justice, whose eyes remind her of her late son.
 Some time after, Sabra is attacked by Prime Sentinels as part of the anti-mutant campaign known as "Operation: Zero Tolerance".
-She travels back to the U.S. to track down Bastion, their creator, and works to stop him alongside Iceman, Cecilia Reyes and Marrow.
+She travels back to the U.S. to track down Bastion, their creator, and works to stop him alongside Iceman, Cecilia Reyes, and Marrow.
 It is also at this time that Sabra begins to work alongside the X-Men and subscribe to the philosophies of Charles Xavier.
 Sabra spends some time as a member of the X-Corporation's Paris branch.
-She accompanies Xavier and other X-Men to Genosha after it was demolished by Sentinels.
+She accompanies Xavier and other X-Men to Genosha after it is demolished by Sentinels.